Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: LLM Experiment Details

 \subsubsection{Detailed Results}

-We report results for each method across random seeds in Table~\ref{tab:tofu-detailed}, which correspond to the aggregated results reported in Table~\ref{tab:tofu-combined}.
-We observe that \alg has much stabler performance than other baselines, leading to better cumulative performance.
+We report results for each method across random seeds in Table~\ref{tab:tofu-detailed}, where Table~\ref{tab:tofu-combined} shows the corresponding averages.
+We observe that \alg has much more stable performance than other baselines, leading to better cumulative performance.